Cluster Fly (Pollenia rudis) Identification

 When do they commonly infest?
 Cluster Flies infest buildings in the fall but are noticed during warm periods in winter or spring.

 Why Should I Treat For Them?
 Although they don’t cause structural damage, Cluster Flies can leave fecal stains on materials where they are hibernating.
 They will gather in great quantities near windows, in crevices, or on any other available space until the warmer weather comes again.
 At that time, they will all emerge, basically at the same time.

 How Are They Treated?
 If Cluster Flies have entered a structure, it is recommended that they are fully treated by a professional.
-SEE Pest and Lawn Solutions has experienced technicians that are knowledgeable about where Cluster Flies can gain access to your home or business.
+SEE Pest Control has experienced technicians that are knowledgeable about where Cluster Flies can gain access to your home or business.
 Any chemical treatments used are completely safe to your family and your pets.

 How much service is typically required?
 Treatment should be continued until there is no evidence of an indoor infestation.
 Once the Cluster Flies have been safely removed and the infestation has been stopped through home maintenance, it may be suggested to continue treatment in surrounding landscape.
 This will depend on the severity of the infestation.

 Give you and Your Family Peace of Mind and SEE Results